German police clash with anti-lockdown protesters

 Police said on Twitter they would break up the protest because many in the crowds of demonstrators were not wearing face masks or keeping a distance from one another.
 Up to 2,200 officers were on duty in Berlin to manage the protests.

-Seven people were detained after they attacked officers, while police had to use pepper spray against other demonstrators who threw bottles and tried to climb over barriers.
+Some 150 people were detained after they attacked officers or disregarded distancing rules.
+Police had to use pepper spray against other demonstrators who threw bottles and tried to climb over barriers.

 “Peace, freedom, no dictatorship!” some protestors chanted, many waving German flags and banners which said the coronavirus lockdown undermines values enshrined in the constitution.